jss367/jss367.github.io/_posts/2021-05-02-training-on-unbalanced-datasets.md

 ## Experiment #1 - Should the Training Data Be Balanced or Unbalanced?

-OK.
-Out first experiment we'll make a couple train datasets.
-One options is to have a balanced dataset, the other is to allow it to be unbalanced to match the "real world".
+For our first experiment we'll make a couple train datasets.
+One option is to have a balanced dataset, the other is to allow it to be unbalanced to match the "real world".
 Let's see which one produces better results.

 ```python